CompOmics/compomics.github.io/pages/compomics-utilities/wiki/IdentificationParametersCLI.md

 -sage_num_psms            Sage number of PSMs to report for each spectra.
                           Recommend setting to 1, higher values might disrupt LDA, default is '1'.

--sage_parallel            Sage search files in parallel.
-For large numbers of files or low RAM,
-                          set this to false, default is 'true'.
+-sage_batch_size          Sage batch size, default is the number of CPUs/2.
 ```

 ## PepNovo advanced parameters ##